Kate Middleton has a Marilyn Monroe moment! - in.com

-The news of Prince William and Kate Middleton having their moment of love at Princess Eugenie’s wedding is churned out by many, but we have something more interesting to show you all.
+The news of Prince William and Kate Middleton having their moment of love at Princess Eugenie’s wedding is churned out by many, but we have something rather interesting.

 View this post on Instagram